 You don’t need to be overly aggressive with paying off (unless you want to be, this can work for a lot of people).

-However, in my case, doing this can backfire and lead to a spending binge, just like when someone gives up their favorite junk food for a long period of time, they finally eat it and binge out.
+However, in my case, doing this can backfire and lead to a spending binge, just like when someone gives up their favorite junk food for a long period, they finally eat it and binge out.

 Dave Ramsey’s Snowball Method is very popular.

-Basically, you focus on paying off accounts with the smallest balances first, while paying the minimum payment on larger debts.
+You focus on paying off accounts with the smallest balances first while paying the minimum payment on larger debts.

 5. Learn how to develop a healthy relationship with money